Petro-pirates plague busy Southeast Asia shipping lanes

 Then they vanished.

-The May 27 attack on the Orapin 4 was one of a spate of well-organized fuel heists that are reviving Southeast Asia’s reputation as a global piracy hot spot.
+The May 27 attack on the Orapin 4 was one of a spate of well-organised fuel heists that are reviving Southeast Asia’s reputation as a global piracy hotspot.

 None of the perpetrators has been caught.